-Volos is a 4 hour drive north of Athens, on the way to Thessaloniki.
-It’s the hometown (then named Iolkos) of the legendary Jason, who along with the Argonauts sailed to Colchis to retrieve the Golden Fleece.
-I prefer Volos as a gateway to Mount Pilio (where the Kentaurs used to inhabit), so I cheat a little bit with this suggestion.
+Volos is a 4-hour drive north of Athens, on the way to Thessaloniki.
+It’s the hometown (then named Iolkos) of the legendary Jason.
+Jason sailed along with the Argonauts to Colchis to retrieve the Golden Fleece.
+I prefer Volos as a gateway to Mount Pilio (where the Centaurs used to inhabit).

 Visit: Mount Pilio and especially Markinitsa, Portaria and Milies.

 Walk: Along the promenade or in the cobblestone shopping streets.

 Shop: Ermou street is one of the most popular shopping streets in Volos.